Neurofeedback: a paradigm-shift in how we treat brain disorders?

 Thanks to novel technologies, humans can learn to self-regulate brain activity using a brain-computer interface, through a so-called "closed feedback loop", which provides instantanous information about the current state of the brain.
 Neurofeedback typically consists of a computer that records neural oscillations ("brainwaves") with non-invasive electrodes on the scalp, known as an EEG.
 Brain activity is then processed in real-time and represented visually to the user (i.e. fed-back) on a computer screen, for example through a video game.

-PRESENTATIONS OF LATEST RESEARCH
+PRESENTATIONS OF SCIENTIFIC RESEARCH